webplatform/DocSprintDashboard/README.md

 Some of the generated graphs and lists base on the given timeframe and list of usernames.
 The timeframe, autocycle frequency and graphs to display are set via a settings panel that displays via the wrench icon to the upper right of the screen.
 The usernames are fetched from a Google Spreadsheet; what the URL and correct column of that document is, needs to be set via the settings panel as well.

+Note: For this to work you have to publish your spreadsheet (File > Publish to the web > All sheets)!

 Available Graphs (Examples):
 * Simple Text, to use as e.g. Agenda
 * Invalid Users (used to display usernames that could not be resolved via the MediaWiki API, so Doc Sprint admins are alerted to correct the Google Spreadsheet manually)